Skip to main content

 Often universities and colleges grant advantages during the study, if you have done a voluntary year before, for example the work can be credited as a practical course.

-What can I find on vostel.de?
+Which volunteering opportunities can I find on vostel.de?

 On the volunteering platform you will find short and long term volunteering opportunities, Ehrenämter and bürgerschaftliche Engagements.
 You can get involved in a variety of areas for different target groups and on a variety of topics.
 Here you will not only find the right title for you, but also a matching “Engagement”.